Click on any section to explore

 • Holiday and vacation time-sharing

-• Communication between parents
+• Communication between parents and children

-• School district designation address
+• School district designation

-Equitable Distribution PEACE Framework
+Equitable Distribution

-Equitable distribution is the division of marital assets and liabilities.
+Equitable distribution is the fair division of marital assets and liabilities.
 "Equitable" means fair, not necessarily equal - though equal distribution is most common.

 The Four-Step Process